bioinformatics-ua/COMPACT/README.md

 ### Cite

-Please cite the following, if you use TranSMART-Migrator in your work:
+Please cite the following, if you use COMPACT in your work:

 ```bib
 @inproceedings{silva2022value,